hallettj/hallettj.github.com/source/_posts/2017-06-20-what-is-poodle.markdown

 Going slide-by-slide:

-2. Participants can edit their own post after-the-fact; each activity has +1 counts.
+{% imgcap /talks/poodle/message-wide.png Participants can edit their own post after-the-fact; each activity has +1 counts. %}

-3. An interaction might be presented as a collaborative document instead of as a thread.
+{% imgcap /talks/poodle/document-wide.png An interaction might be presented as a collaborative document instead of as a thread.
 In this case there are calls-to-action to edit, or link to the document.
-(In this example the document content is markdown; but this concept could work for any type of file: images, videos, slide decks, whatever.)
+(In this example the document content is markdown; but this concept could work for any type of file: images, videos, slide decks, whatever.) %}

-4. Linking to email messages is a much under-used feature in my opinion.
-There is actually already an [RFC](https://tools.ietf.org/html/rfc2392) that specifies how to construct a globally-unique URI for any email message.
+{% imgcap /talks/poodle/link-to-document.png Linking to email messages is a much under-used feature in my opinion.
+There is actually already an [RFC](https://tools.ietf.org/html/rfc2392) that specifies how to construct a globally-unique URI for any email message. %}

-5. This slide shows an early iteration of the process of linking to a document from another activity.
-Combining collaborative documents with linking allows for a decentralized wiki that actually lives in copies in the participants' email accounts.
+{% imgcap /talks/poodle/permalink.png This is an early iteration of the process of linking to a document from another activity.
+Combining collaborative documents with linking allows for a decentralized wiki that actually lives in copies in the participant&rsquo;s email accounts. %}

-6. I was experimenting with features to make email more usable generally.
+{% imgcap /talks/poodle/who-can-see-this-discussion.png I was experimenting with features to make email more usable generally.
 I tried to design Poodle to make it really obvious who sees what in any exchange.
-Poodle uses a reply-to-all form as the default reply option, and the user must go through extra steps to reply to just one person, or to a subset of the people already participating in a discussion.
+Poodle uses a reply-to-all form as the default reply option, and the user must go through extra steps to reply to just one person, or to a subset of the people already participating in a discussion. %}

-7. If someone does reply without including everyone, you get this "private aside" feature.
+{% imgcap /talks/poodle/private-aside-1.png If someone does reply without including everyone, you get this "private aside" feature.
 (This works just by examining To:, From:, and Cc: fields in email messages in the discussion.)
 The private aside acts like a self-contained sub-discussion, interleaved with the original discussion.
-My hope is that this kind of feature can help to avoid embarrassing information leaks.
+My hope is that this kind of feature can help to avoid embarrassing information leaks. %}

-8. Private aside messages are interleaved time-wise with the top-level discussion.
-And each private aside has its own private reply form after the last message in the aside.
+{% imgcap /talks/poodle/private-aside-2.png Private aside messages are interleaved time-wise with the top-level discussion.
+And each private aside has its own private reply form after the last message in the aside. %}

 Somehow I missed including a slide showing another feature that I think is useful: when someone includes a new person in the recipient list in a reply,